 What is Mediation?

 Divorce mediation is a voluntary, non-adversarial process in which I, as a specially trained mediator, facilitate your conversation, help you hear each other in a new way, and guide you through the agreements needed to complete your divorce filing.
-When there are children involved, the primary focus is on their best interests.
+When there are children involved, the primary focus is on their best interests, and work together to make the most of your financial resources.
 You’ll decide things like property distribution, child support, parenting time, and spousal maintenance, if appropriate.
-Your agreements are then attached to your filing documents and submitted to the court for approval.

 Why Should I Consider Mediation For My Divorce?